This is a true story of a man who reported amazing UFO sightings as an air traffic controller of Japan Air Self-Defense Force (JASDF).

 Source - File:Venus with reflection.jpg

-Therefore, if the clouds move, it looks like that the light form Venus moves.
+Therefore, when the clouds move, it looks like the light from Venus moves.

-As a result, when an inexperienced person sees the lights from Venus through a thin layer of clouds, he mistook Venus for an UFO.
+As a result, if an inexperienced person sees the lights from Venus through a thin layer of clouds, he or she would mistake Venus for an UFO.

-The below is the advice from Kiuchi to people who want to see UFOs.
+The below is the advice from Kiuchi to people who want to see an UFO.

 If you want see an UFO, you should observe it through an optical telescope or binocular telescope with magnifying power over 7.

-Also, you should observe it fixing your posture firmly and stably in a sitting position as possible.
+Also, you should observe it fixing your posture firmly and stably in a sitting position as much as you can.